bandersongit/reason-conf-2019-talk/reason-conf-talk-outline.md

 This is a more modern geometric representation of the testing hierarchy.
 KCD gave a talk at Assert(JS) entitled "Write tests.
 Not too many.
 Mostly integration".
 This title was borrowed on a 2016 tweet by Guillermo Rauch.

 This testing shape reflects both the cheapening and the value of integration tests.
 There is also this bit at the bottom, which refers to the value is added by a static type system.
 In the context of Kent's talk and associated article, this is Flow, however Reason has quite a bit more to add in this regard.

-## What if our types enforced our business logic?
-Frameworks and languages go a long way to determining the amount of work needed to test your code as well.
-Stronger type guarantees can reduce the need for unit tests due to rendering certain types of errors (nulls) impossible out of the box.
-But we can do better still.
-You can strive to encode your high level business rules into the types you use in your application.
-By doing this, we are making the compiler dynamicalily prove that some properties that we care about hold!

-User example

-## Rely lifecycle methods
-This is a real example of this principle in practice.
-Like Jest, Rely has the beforeEach, afterEach, beforeAll, and afterAll lifecycle events.
-Unlike Jest, these functions can return values that can be later referenced in a safe way for user in tests and to perform teardown operations.
-Consequently, we need them to be called in a certain order.
-For example the return value of beforeEach is passed as an argument to afterEach, so we have this requirement that beforeEach must be called before afterEach.
-I encoded this requirement into the actual types of these functions, and if you break this invariant, you actually get a compiler error that looks like this.

 ## Cost vs. value
 "Price is what you pay; value is what you get." - Warren Buffet